John Forrest National Park Improvement Project

 The Park Hub roof terrace will showcase additional plants in a controlled and accessible environment while assisting to passively cool the building below.

-The terraced spaces and accessible picnic area, to the east of the Park Hub on the site of the former tavern, will provide a diverse outdoor event space where landscape and culture can be interpreted through performances, music and storytelling.
+The terraced spaces and accessible picnic area, to the east of the Park Hub on the site of the former tavern, will provide a diverse outdoor event space where landscape and culture can be interpreted through performances.

-The terrace to the north of the Park Hub, including the Margaret Forrest Centre, will be a multi-functional, landscaped outdoor area able to accommodate large events and group gatherings.
-The terrace will be constructed around soft landscaping, shade and option for an all-abilities nature play space, providing an alternate, family-friendly experience.
+The terrace to the north of the Park Hub, including the Margaret Forrest Centre, will be a multi-functional, landscaped outdoor area able to host large events and group gatherings.
+The terrace will be constructed around soft landscaping and shade.

 Will vegetation be removed to construct the new entry road and carpark?